 How to Make a Gin and Tonic

-If you’re wondering how to make a Gin and Tonic, it literally consists of 3 ingredients… gin, tonic and lime juice.
+If you’re wondering how to make a Gin and Tonic, it literally consists of 3 ingredients… gin, tonic water and lime juice.
 Yes, the name says it all!
 A classic gin cocktail that’s again, very easy to make!

 If you’re up for it try our frozen gin and tonic.
 It’s absolutely delicious and very popular in the South!